zcash/zcash-gitian/README.md

 If you want to run a parallel build, invoke `./gitian-parallel-build.sh` instead.

 The output from `gbuild` is informative.
 There are some common warnings which can be ignored, e.g. if you get an intermittent privileges error related to LXC then just execute the script again.
-The most important thing is that one reaches the step which says `Running build script (log in var/build.log)`.
+The most important thing is that one reaches the step that says `Running build script (log in var/build.log)`.
 If not, then something else is wrong and you should let us know.

 Take a look at the variables near the top of `~/gitian-build.sh` and get familiar with its functioning, as it can handle most tasks.

 It's also a good idea to regularly `git pull` on this repository to obtain updates and re-run the entire VM provisioning for each release, to ensure current and consistent state for your builder.

 Generating and uploading signatures
 -----------------------------------

 The procedure used to be to import a GnuPG private key into the VM, and use it there in order to sign the manifests that get pushed to [zcash/gitian.sigs](https://github.com/zcash/gitian.sigs).
 We no longer do this; instead you will copy the manifests out of the VM and sign them outside.
 This is simpler because a developer will typically already have their GnuPG and ssh keys outside the VM.

 Manifests for the builds you have just completed will be left in the `/home/vagrant/gitian.sigs` directory inside the VM.

 Outside the VM, you should have a checkout of your fork of [zcash/gitian.sigs](https://github.com/zcash/gitian.sigs).
 Copy the manifests out of the VM and then sign them using the `gitian-sign.sh` script.
 For example, if the `zcash-gitian` and `gitian.sigs` checkouts are sibling directories, `cd` to the former and run:

 ```
 vagrant scp 'zcash-build:gitian.sigs/*' ../gitian.sigs
 ./gitian-sign.sh ../gitian.sigs
 ```

 To validate your own signatures and those of other developers, add the public keys from `contrib/gitian-downloader` in the Zcash source repository and mark them as trusted, then run:

 ```
 ./gitian-verify.sh ../gitian.sigs